-- The driving records of employees: drivers with traffic infractions and accident fault on their records increase insurance costs, just as with personal insurance.
+- The driving records of employees: drivers with traffic infractions and accident faults on their records increase insurance costs, just as with personal insurance.

 - Policy structure: one-car fleets cost more per vehicle than larger fleets with multi-vehicle discounts.
 Very large fleets may save even more.